Updated: Oct 7

 3. Multi-focal Lasik or PresbyLASIK

-In this correction method, the multiple power zones are created to attain the improved depth of clear vision focus irrespective of the distance.
+In this correction method, multiple power zones are created to attain the improved depth of clear vision focus irrespective of the distance.
 This treatment for presbyopia is approved by FDA, but, it is still under the clinical trial process in some countries.
 But, you can certainly seek a consultation from the top laser eye centre in Delhi and check the scope of visual acuity through this option or else, explore other permanent correction procedures to achieve a clear vision.

 4. Corneal Inlays

-This vision correction method for presbyopia uses tiny implantable lenses that are placed in the cornea for achieving the improved and clear vision.
-Specifically, there are three types of commonly used corneal inlays that have been used for presbyopia correction, namely, refractive corneal inlays, small aperture inlays and corneal reshaping inlays.
-With the passage of time, the modifications in the design of these inlays have become common to attain improved tolerance in the human cornea.
+This vision correction method for presbyopia uses tiny implantable lenses that are placed in the cornea for achieving improved and clear vision.
+Specifically, there are three types of commonly used corneal inlays that have been used for presbyopia correction, namely, refractive corneal inlays, small aperture inlays, and corneal reshaping inlays.
+With the passage of time, modifications in the design of these inlays have become common to attain improved tolerance in the human cornea.

-If you can relate with either of the temporary or permanent correction methods for presbyopia stated above, then, before actually investing in any of the services, seek consultation from the top eye specialist.
+If you can relate to either of the temporary or permanent correction methods for presbyopia stated above, then, before actually investing in any of the services, seek consultation from the top eye specialist.
 He will assess your visual power and depth of focus prior to recommending the ideal treatment.